Marksparkyryan/LearningJournal/README.md

 If deploying, the secret key should be replaced in app.py - ideally inside an environment variable.

 By default, DUMMYDATA mode is set to True in app.py.
-DUMMYDATA populates the database with generic admin user, entry, resource, and tag data.
+DUMMYDATA populates the database with generic admin user (email=janedoe@email.com, password=password), entry, resource, and tag data.
 To prevent this, set DUMMYDATA to False.

 <br/>